Dyslexia curriculum and programs for schools

 Frequently asked questions

-Orton-Gillingham principles.
+It is based in Orton-Gillingham principles.
 This a multisensory approach that blends visual, auditory, and hands-on learning so students can connect sounds to letters, acquiring and applying new skills in meaningful ways.

 Our program brings assessment, instruction, and progress monitoring together in one system.
 Teachers know where each student should begin, how to deliver lessons that match their needs, and how to measure growth.
 This consistency helps schools see stronger results.